supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-04.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help
 <validation step="a1948261-3fef-4f42-8f0c-051afcdfb6d5" />

+## Summary

+In this exercise, you explored an Azure Migrate project and the default built-in tools for server assessment and server migration.
+You have also configured the Azure Migrate appliance in the on-premises Hyper-V environment and started the migration assessment discovery process using Azure Migrate.

+### You have successfully completed the lab
+Now, click on **Next** from the lower right corner to move to the next page.

 ### You have successfully completed the lab